yohanesnuwara/python-bootcamp-for-geoengineers/README.md

 ## Introduction to Python for Exploration and Production Course

 This is a 1-day (3-hour) workshop I gave with SPE Trisakti Student Chapter, Indonesia, in September 13rd, 2020.
-Around 450 participants registed for this training session.
+Around 450 participants registered for this training session.

 Access the workshop book, [here](https://colab.research.google.com/drive/1NKjTuP16JeX8a1lvS2bRaqSCEnhGzFZD?usp=sharing) or click the image below